I Believe in Santa Claus w/ RiffTrax Audio

 It'd also be nice to find an RPG besides Undertale that figures out how to make random battles interactive without bringing them to a crawl.
 Legend of Dragoon uses a system sort of like Super Mario RPG and Paper Mario (though it might predate Paper Mario?) where you tap a button in time with a moving square to pull off combos on an enemy, X for for blue squares, and Circle for red squares.
 And when you get a red square, you're almost guaranteed to fail the rest of the combo because the effect of you winning or losing the counterattack throws off your rhythm.
 In later combos, the game will start pulling this horseshit where a square starts out blue, then just as it's time to press the X button, it'll switch to red, which is basically the game saying "Fuck you."
 Also, the disorienting way the camera swings around in battle, and battles fought on blue or bright backgrounds often make the square hard to see.
 And you can't watch the characters like you can when Mario stomps an enemy in Super Mario RPG because their animations are so glitzy I couldn't tell when they were going to stop flailing their weapon around and actually hit the enemy.

-Bosses take fucking forever to kill, and I don't know if they have unusually high amounts of HP, or if it's just the attack and spell effects are so drawn out and bloated that, to use WoW terminology, your damage output is shit.
+Bosses take fucking forever to kill, and I don't know if they have unusually high amounts of HP, or if it's just the attack and spell effects are so drawn out and bloated that, to use WoW terminology, your DPS is shit.
 On the fourth disc, there's an optional quest to fight four of the original Dragoons, and each one takes at least 25 minutes to kill with something like 20 of those minutes being spent watching the same fucking spell animations over and over (can we also talk about the fight with the Water Dragoon sexualizing a fifteen-year-old?
-I know this game is Japanese, but how hard could it be to go into the script and NOT explicitly put her at that age?)
+I know this game is Japanese, but how hard could it be for the English localizers to go into the script and NOT explicitly put her at that age?)

 Having your final boss take over an hour to kill might have been seen as "epic" back in 2000, but nowadays it's just exhausting.
 Especially when you get to his final form and he pulls the bullshittiest stunt an RPG final boss can do and casts a spell to confuse the entire party, leaving you to sit there with your mouth agape while your guys tear each other apart.